 Best practice examples for guidance

-In the list below you will find current Bachelor's theses which we can make available to you as examples of best practice with the consent of the respective colleagues.
+In the list below you will find selected proposals and current Bachelor's theses which we can make available to you as examples of best practice with the consent of the respective colleagues.